-For the three countries studied, subawards to local organizations accounted for 12.2% of total project funding 2016-2022 (\$271m).
-Of the 124 projects with verifiable subawards, 74 (57.6%) met or exceeded the 50% good practice target for the local share of subaward funding.
+For the three countries studied, subawards to local organizations accounted for 9% of total project funding 2016-2022 (\$271M).
+Of the 124 projects with verifiable subawards, 74 (59.7%) met or exceeded the 50% good practice target for the local share of subaward funding.
 The average share for local subawards is notably higher than the share of direct local funding in two of the three countries studied here (Colombia and Guatemala).

 Yet these findings also showed a steady decline in the local share of reported subaward funding over time (Figure 4).
-Despite the total value of reported subawards almost tripling from \$48.8m in 2016 to \$121.4m in 2022, the share of subaward funding to local organizations fell from 58.7% in 2016 to 32.9% in 2022.
-Interestingly, the absolute value of local subaward funding remained relatively stable across years, with percentage decreases in local funding shares being driven by absolute increases in non-local subawards.
+Despite the total value of reported subawards almost tripling from \$48.8M in 2016 to \$121.4M in 2022, the share of subaward funding to local organizations fell from 58.7% in 2016 to 32.4% in 2022.13